 In Excel, how can you calculate a weighted average for grouped data categories?

-For grouped data, I first create a summary table with categories and their respective weights.
-Then, I apply this formula:
+Create a summary table with categories and their respective weights.
+Then apply this formula:

 =SUMPRODUCT(category_averages,category_weights)/SUM(category_weights)

-This method allows me to account for the importance of each category in my final average.
+This method accounts for the importance of each category in the final average.

 Could you articulate a technique for accurately calculating weights within an Excel workbook for weighted average computations?